The One Who Passed Away 32: Record

 墨書 Inktalez

-"I knew it was going to be braised sauce noodles again; luckily, I bought some beef."
+"I knew it was going to be braised sauce noodles again.
+Luckily, I bought some beef."
 0

 The house wasn't very large, with two bedrooms.
 0